Randomized weighted majority algorithm: Uses of Randomized Weighted Majority Algorithm (RWMA)

 The Randomized Weighted Majority Algorithm can be used to combine multiple algorithms in which case RWMA can be expected to perform nearly as well as the best of the original algorithms in hindsight.
+Note that the RWMA can be generalized to solve problems which do not have binary mistake variables, which makes it useful for a wide class of problems.